shpaw415/bunext/README.md

 - SQlite performance & features

-- FormData support for Server Action

 - Windows compatibility

 ## What is ready

-- Multi-Thread Http Worker ( bun ^1.1.25 & Linux )
+- Multi-Thread Http Worker ( bun ^1.1.25 & Linux only )

 - SSR and CSR